how to make a person

 TypeError: 'NoneType' object is not callable

-• when I make it a function
+• I make factory a function

 1def factory():